 His mother wasn't thrilled when he took up boxing, and she refused to let him fight for two years.

 "I had my first fight three years ago," he said.
-"I trained for two years before I was able to fight."
+"I trained for two years before I was able to fight."3 comments on this story

 It was watching her son's commitment to the sport that helped her change her mind.
 Now, he said, she's so supportive, she's helping him while he attends college and trains to fight in amateur tournaments.
 He decided against going pro just so he could fight here in Salt Lake this week.